What is the difference between custom designs and semi-custom designs?

 I consider your likes, dislikes, and details for your special event, giving you the ability to be a bit more hands-on during the design process, and you have access to some pretty awesome upgrade options, including letterpress and foil printing.

-Be warned though, to create your dream design, it takes time and I require a minimum of 4 months from your special day to meet the recommended timeline.
+Be warned though, to create your dream design, it takes time and I require a minimum of 3 to 4 months from your special day to meet the recommended timeline.

 - Semi custom is where you choose a pre-made invitation suite design that requires minimal customisation i.e. just names, dates, venue, and other required information.

-It has a faster turn around and is a more cost-effective option (no inbuilt design fee for custom design).
+It has a faster turn around and is a more cost-effective option (minimal design fee of $60 for semi-custom).
 This option still allows you to have awesome print options, including letterpress and foil printing depending on the chosen Invitation Suite.

 It is perfect for that client that loves my work and still wants something of very high quality but may not have the time and/or budget for a fully customised project.